Skip to main content

 -- Monitor feedback patterns

-tags[0] as primary_tag,
+tags[0] AS primary_tag,

-count(1) as feedback_count,
+count(1) AS feedback_count,

 avg(scores.Factuality > 0.8 ?
-1 : 0) as high_quality_rate
+1 : 0) AS high_quality_rate

-tags includes 'feedback' and
+WHERE tags INCLUDES 'feedback'

-created > now() - interval 30 day
+AND created > now() - interval 30 day

 -- Track issue resolution